 Here are some ways we have reinvented credit union messages on hold:

-- Easy On Hold uses live internet streaming to deliver messages that have automatic start and stop dates.
-You don’t want “Jingle Bells” playing in January, and you won’t if it has been programmed to stop on New Year’s Eve.
+- Easy On Hold uses live internet streaming to deliver messages with automatic start and stop dates.
+You don’t want “Jingle Bells” playing in January.
+With custom scheduling, you can program holiday content to stop on New Year’s Eve.

 - We insist on short and memorable topics.
 What can someone remember in 20 seconds?